KDE/kube/docs/design.md

 # Architecture / Design

 ## Overview
-Kontact Quick is supposed to be a small and concise codebase that is easy to modify and evolve.
+Kube is supposed to be a small and concise codebase that is easy to modify and evolve.

 It's following a reactive model, where in one direction we have controllers generating modifications, and in the other direction models updating themselves on changes.